Religious leaders condemn Trump's immigration order. But who's listening?

 In any case, even many Christian leaders said they do not want their brethren to get special treatment, arguing that the Bible is rife with examples of one tribe -- or faith -- helping another.

-The Rev. James Martin, a well-known Jesuit author and editor at America magazine, cited the parable of the Good Samaritan.
+The Rev. James Martin, a Jesuit author and editor at America magazine, cited the parable of the Good Samaritan.

 "Refusing the one in need because you want to protect yourself, especially when the other is in desperate need and obvious danger, is not what Christianity is about," Martin said.
 "It's about the opposite.
 It's about helping the stranger, even if it carries some risk."